 Michigan is investigating the presence of PFAS in drinking water supplies, groundwater, lakes, streams, and at sites of known environmental contamination.
 State officials began investigating PFAS in Fort Gratiot Township near the closed Fort Gratiot Landfill in late 2018.
 This investigation led to sampling in nearby streams and drains.
 Elevated levels of PFAS were found in several drains and warrants further investigation.

 There is no evidence of any impact on municipal drinking water.
-The township receives drinking water from the city of Port Huron water system.
-This water has been tested multiple times and PFAS has not been detected.
+Fort Gratiot Township receives drinking water from the city of Port Huron water system.
+This water has been tested multiple times and PFAS have not been detected.

-There is currently no data to suggest a risk to public health or negative impacts on recreational bodies of water used for fishing, swimming, and boating in the township.
+There is currently no data to suggest a risk to public health from ingestion of or dermal contact with surface water or negative impacts on recreational bodies of water used for fishing, swimming, and boating in the township.
 However, water in drainage ditches contains runoff from farmland, roads, and parking lots and is generally of poor quality.
 The Michigan Department of Health and Human Services (MDHHS) recommends hand washing and rinsing pets with fresh water if they contact water from drainage ditches or storm water retention ponds.
+Due to elevated PFOS detected in sunfish, it is recommended that no one should eat any fish out of William P. Thompson Pond in Port Huron Township until further notice.
+There are signs posted at the pond to let people know not to eat the fish.

 - Initial source investigation efforts conducted by EGLE in the Ft.
 Gratiot Area of Concern resulted in additional investigations at two industrial sites located in Port Huron.